 There are a number of ways you can find the items you need, all linked from the Library home page:

 - Databases.
-You can search for these collections of online content by subject, database type, provider or tite.
+You can search for these collections of online content by subject, database type, provider or title.

-- Discover.
-Use the Discover search box to search for articles, books, journals and more.
+- DISCOVER.
+Use DISCOVER to search for articles, books, journals and more.
 A basic search limits to those items accessible to University of Liverpool staff and students, but this can be extended to find items we do not currently have access to.

-You will note that the catalogue and Discover find both print and electronic materials.
-Some find the catalogue more helpful for print materials and Discover for e-resources, but this is a matter of preference.
+You will note that the Library Catalogue and DISCOVER find both print and electronic materials.
+Some find the Catalogue more helpful for print materials and DISCOVER for online resources, but this is a matter of preference.